IceCreamYou/THREE.Terrain/roadmap.md

 Write documentation that's not in the code
 Fix Smoothing to use a smoothing factor (a multiplier for how close the point should move to the average) instead of a weight for the target point
 Implement helper functions to convert from a 1D Vector3 array to/from a 1D and 2D float array, and convert the generator and filter functions to operate on those
-Make the Edge filter support working by radial distance from the center rather than distance from the edges Make the API more consistent
+Make the API more consistent
 Phong lighting for generated textures
 Allow making slopes rougher than flats